 you may need follow-up testing to get more information about a blocked vessel.
 This

 If you have PAD, you may need treatment.
 Possible treatments include:

 Treating high blood pressure, high cholesterol, and diabetes

 Taking medicine to increase blood flow to your legs or to prevent blood clots

 Having procedures to restore blood flow, like angioplasty

-Talk to your provider about what your ABI results mean for you.
+Talk with your provider about what your ABI results mean for you.

 Before you agree to the test or the procedure make sure you know: